 - A global network of internal correspondents has been created with the aim of improving the roll-out of the #PositiveFood approach launched by the Group in 2020.
 This approach promotes a positive food transition and a diversified food model, with portions and consumption frequencies tailored to each food category.
-The idea is to encourage a flavorsome flexitarian diet with a positive impact on society and the environment. - ▶ The Group Nutrition Division holds regular meetings with the network of #PositiveFood correspondents and the subsidiaries' R&D and marketing teams.
-The purpose of the meetings is to support them in formulating proposals and building actionable, targeted plans aimed at continuously improving the nutritional quality and design of our products, and providing consumers with the best support in embracing healthier and more sustainable and responsible eating habits. - ◆ The Clean Label section of SAVENCIA's Charter for Responsible Design has been updated, including further details about the definition of the different Clean Label levels within the Group's approach, as well as an update to the list of additives that must be scaled down to an absolute minimum. - The indicators underwent an in-depth review to help track the improvement plans with greater efficiency.
-The glossary was revised to clarify and update certain entries. - The Oxygen steering committee, in charge of packaging eco-design (see "Developing eco-designed packaging") and tracking achievement of the established goals, met on a regular basis during the year. - Nutritional improvement plans were implemented by multiple brands in 2022 in a bid to optimize the nutritional profile of their products, including: - Reducing salt content: - Maroilles Fauquet: 13% reduction - Chavroux logs: 7% reduction in the salt content - Lowering the sugar content: - Molkerei Sôbbeke: 2% sugar reduction in its main products
+The idea is to encourage a flavorsome flexitarian diet with a positive impact on society and the environment. - The Group Nutrition Division holds regular meetings with the network of #PositiveFood correspondents and the subsidiaries' R&D and marketing teams.
+The purpose of the meetings is to support them in formulating proposals and building actionable, targeted plans aimed at continuously improving the nutritional quality and design of our products, and providing consumers with the best support in embracing healthier and more sustainable and responsible eating habits. - The Clean Label section of SAVENCIA's Charter for Responsible Design has been updated, including further details about the definition of the different Clean Label levels within the Group's approach, as well as an update to the list of additives that must be scaled down to an absolute minimum. - The indicators underwent an in-depth review to help track the improvement plans with greater efficiency.
+The glossary was revised to clarify and update certain entries. - The Oxygen steering committee, in charge of packaging eco-design (see "Developing eco-designed packaging") and tracking achievement of the established goals, met on a regular basis during the year. - Nutritional improvement plans were implemented by multiple brands in 2022 in a bid to optimize the nutritional profile of their products, including: - Reducing salt content: - Maroilles Fauquet: 13% reduction - Chavroux logs: 7% reduction in the salt content

-- Reducing the fat content - Lactose-free Burgo de Arias: 15% reduction in the fat content - Polenghi: 16% reduction for individual slices of cheddar, prato and mozzarella - Elle & Vire Professionnel: 10% reduction for cream cheese - NaTurek: 24% reduction - Gollandsky: 10% reduction - Clean Label improvement plans were also put into action for the following brands: - Milkaut La Cremeria, Biser Proteins 200 g, Elle & Vire Professionnel extra dry organic butter, Medve Yoyo, British cheddar PDO and Montfleuri organic butter - Elle & Vire's 12% liquid whipping cream and the entire Toni Delaco Junior brand range are additive-free.
+- Lowering the sugar content: - Molkerei Sôbbeke: 2% sugar reduction in its main products - Révillon: 6% sugar reduction in the authentic Révillon products - Reducing the fat content - Lactose-free Burgo de Arias: 15% reduction in the fat content - Polenghi: 16% reduction for individual slices of cheddar, prato and mozzarella - Elle & Vire Professionnel: 10% reduction for cream cheese - NaTurek: 24% reduction - Gollandsky: 10% reduction - Clean Label improvement plans were also put into action for the following brands: - Milkaut La Cremeria, Biser Proteins 200 g, Elle & Vire Professionnel extra dry organic butter, Medve Yoyo, British cheddar PDO and Montfleuri organic butter - Elle & Vire's 12% liquid whipping cream and the entire Toni Delaco Junior brand range are additive-free. - Palm oil has been removed from the fresh pastry range developed by La Maison du Chocolat - Villars Maître Chocolatier: soy lecithin and palm oil have been removed, and 14 products in the range are now additive-free - The De Neuville spread has been reformulated and is now additivefree, organic and vegan.

-● In 2022, 75.4% of our new branded products adopted a Clean Label approach.
+In 2022, 78.8% of our new branded products adopted a Clean Label approach.